mechagic/mechagic.github.io/src/extras/gitgudring.md

 It's powered by [Juneish's Webring Code](https://juneish.neocities.org/written/resources/?page=webstring)!

+Examples* of websites that belong on the webring are the following

+- websites deployed to nekoweb via deploy2nekoweb
+- websites deployed to neocities via github actions
+- websites hosted on services such as pages.gay and/or github pages

+<p>*Just because it doesn't desrcibe your website, doesn't mean that said website doesn't belong here</p>

 ### What are the rules?

 - No porn should be on your website.
 I'm 17 and I don't want anyone getting into legal trouble.